COST - European Cooperation in Science and Technology

 Offered support

-It contributes to reducing the fragmentation in European research investments and opening the European Research Area to co‑operation worldwide.
+COST contributes to reducing the fragmentation of research investment in Europe and to opening up the European Research Area to international cooperation.

 Deadline